executionByFork/MCC_Mod_Manager/README.md

 ## Known Issues
 - The application will crash if it tries to modify a game file which is currently in use by the game.
 As a workaround, only patch files to the game while Halo MCC is not running.
+- When creating or installing modpacks with large files, the application will look as if it has frozen.
+This is because I had trouble implementing the progress bar to show it working (and also I was lazy and coded this without threading).
+I will be adding a progress bar shortly, as soon as I get an odd bug resolved.